 At small companies, one person might own many digital channels and tactics described above, while larger companies typically have a specialist focused on one or two brand channels.

 SEO managers work to rank a business on Google SERPs.
 Using various SEO strategies, this person might work directly with content creators to ensure the content is high-quality and up to Google’s standards, even if the company also posts this content on social media.

 Content Marketing Specialist

 Main KPIs: Time on page, overall blog traffic, YouTube channel subscribers

-Content marketing specialists are the digital content creators.
-They frequently keep track of the company’s blogging calendar, and come up with a content strategy that includes video as well.
-These professionals often work with people in other departments to ensure the products and campaigns the business launches are supported with promotional content on each digital channel.
+Content marketing specialists are digital content creators.
+They might keep track of a blogging calendar, or develop a content strategy that includes video.
+They often work with people in other departments to ensure products and campaigns are supported by promotional content on all digital channels.